Current and Upcoming Cases

 The process of platting affirms legal boundaries to a property and can be used to manage access to a property and to establish easements for routing public utilities and designate areas of conservation, drainage, and circulation through a property.
 The platting process is regulated and subject to standards found in the Manhattan Development Code (Chapter 26 of the Manhattan Code of Ordinances).

-Questions about this process may be submitted to John Adam, Senior Planner, using the form below.
+Questions about this process may be submitted to John Adam, Assistant Director, using the form below.